52North/GeologicToolbox/README.md

 That's all!

 ### GeologicToolbox for 52n Triturus (for Java Developers)
-If you are a Javaq programmer and want to program your own applications based on the toobox's Java packages, here the "quick start" instructions are given:
+If you are a Java programmer and want to program your own applications based on the toolbox's Java packages, here the "quick start" instructions are given:
 1. Install Git, e.g. Git for Windows (https://gitforwindows.org/) and TortoiseGit (see https://tortoisegit.org/).
 2. Check out the 52n Triturus source code, e.g. by starting TortoiseGit and giving